Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems

-We want to show with an ablation study which parameterizations of the planning algorithm are most relevant for selecting a strategy effectively.
-As described in \Cref{ssec:metho_managing_system}, the planning algorithm can be parametrized in order to consider the dependencies between \ac{ros} nodes, the different criticality levels and the system impact of a strategy.
-The goal when using a managing system may differ from application to application, e.g. the least amount of adaptations should be used, the least downtime of the system or the fastest reaction time to a failure.
-Therefore, we define the following metrics to evaluate the impact of the different parameterizations of our planning algorithm: \begin{itemize} \item Ratio resolved uncertainties and executed strategies $\frac{u_{resolved}}{s_{executed}}$: How many uncertainties were resolved per executed strategy?
-This metric takes into account if an executed strategy not only solved the uncertainty it was supposed to solve, but also other uncertainties. \item Reaction time $t_\text{react}$: The time it took to detect a symptom and select the correct strategy for a given uncertainty. \item System downtime $t_\text{down}$: The longest duration of time the segmentation algorithm didn't send new data, indicating that one of the components had an outage.
-Note that $t_\text{react}$ describes the resolution time of individual uncertainties, while $t_\text{down}$ applies to the downtime of a complete run. \item Number of unnecessary redeploys $\text{\#rdply}_\text{u}$: Number of redeploys that were executed even though an adaptation of the system with less impact would have resolved the uncertainty. \end{itemize}
+First, we perform an ablation study demonstrating the effect of every component in our planning algorithm.
+As described in \Cref{ssec:metho_managing_system}, the planning algorithm can be parametrized in order to consider the dependencies between \ac{ros} nodes, the different criticality levels, and the system impact of a strategy.
+The goal when using a managing system may differ from application to application, e.g., different use cases might necessitate an optimization of the system's behavior with respect to the least amount of adaptations, the least downtime of the system, or the fastest reaction time to a failure.
+For the ablation study, we set the initial $P_s$ for each strategy to the ground truth value as described in SUNSET.
+We use the metrics defined in \cite{wiedholz_sunset_2026} to evaluate the impact of the different parameterizations of our planning algorithm.
+The results for all eight possible planning algorithm parameterizations are shown in \Cref{tab:ablation-study}.